lawrence615/UIKittenTestApp/README.md

 ## How to run the app

+Step 1.
 Clone app in your machine
 ```
 $ git clone <git url>
 ```

+Step 2.
 Move into the app

 ```bash
 $ cd <app>
 ```

+Step 3.
 Start metro server on one tab

 ```sh
 react-native start --port=8082